Close

 There is a simple explanation: my eyes are not what they used to be, and I started to have serious issues with the focusing on this camera.
 The screen is not a split image, and it cannot be changed to one.
 This means that my eyes really struggle (at times) to get the scene in focus.
 This annoys me to a greater extent than you can imagine: load a good film, have a nice scene but focus is getting al over the place.

-So I decided to get a Nikkormat FT3, black version. a definite excellent example of prosumer cameras line made by Nikon.
+And so enters the Nikkormat FT3, black version. a definite excellent example of prosumer cameras line made by Nikon, here fitted with the wide Nikkor 28/2.8 AI.
 One could say that the Nikomat / Nikkormat line paved the way to the famous Nikon models.

 I will not launch myself into a review, the internet is full to the brim with such.
 That said, let me wax on this newer to me camera, as I see and perceive it.

 My first Nikkormat was chrome, this one is black.
 While I do not have any sort of “black camera fetish”, I do like some models in black.
 So, my Nikon FM3a is black, but not of my choice, this is how it came when the opportunity arose at the time of purchase.
-My Nikon F2 is chrome with a black finder, because this is how I perceived it, when I looked for a “Vietnam wartime camera”, but my Nikon F3 is black, this is how I want it.
-That said, my Olympus OM1, OM2n and OM10 are chrome, which is how I like them.
+My Nikon F is chrome with a black prism because that’s how I wanted it, but the Nikon F2 and Nikon F3 are black, just because that was the choice when I bought them.
+That said, my Olympus OM1 and OM10 are chrome, which is how I like them, with my Olympus OM2n black.
 And of course, my F4 is black, but that only because this is how they came, black only.
+It is true that a black camera looks somewhat more attractive, but black doesn’t make it a better camera, you know.

 Also, if you look closely to the photo above, you’ll probably notice the flash shoe is a little, well, askew.
 That is the result of a nasty fall a few years ago, while trekking in the mountains.
 But no issue developed with the camera itself, the prism is all right, viewfinder and internals and everything all work as they supposed to.
 I guess this are the Nikkormat machines for you, bricks.